gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 Two years ago, I discovered that I was on the autism spectrum.
 As I learned more about myself and the way my brain worked, I started to look at past experiences through the lens of this newly-found aspect.
 In this essay, I share some of what I've learned along the way about my successes, my failures, and many things that confused me in the past, notably in my experiences in the Wikimedia movement.

-This essay was the basis of the [talk of the same name](https://wikimania2015.wikimedia.org/wiki/Submissions/My_life_as_an_autistic_Wikipedian) that I gave at the Wikimania 2015 conference.
+*This essay was the basis of the [talk of the same name](https://wikimania2015.wikimedia.org/wiki/Submissions/My_life_as_an_autistic_Wikipedian) that I gave at the Wikimania 2015 conference.
 It is not an exact transcript.
-It is still a draft, which I'm publishing now in the interest of timeliness; I will continue to refine it over the next few weeks.
+It is still a draft, which I'm publishing now in the interest of timeliness; I will continue to refine it over the next few weeks; you can [help edit it](https://github.com/gpaumier/gp2/blob/master/src/articles/2015-07-21%20autistic-wikipedian/index_en.md).
+A [French version](https://guillaumepaumier.com/fr/2015/07/29/wikipedien-autiste/) is also available.*

 ## Introduction